langjam/langjam/README.md

 ## Languages you can use

-You can code in any programming language you'd like to create your project, so long as the languages are part of a standard Debian/Ubuntu or Arch distro.
+You can code in any programming language you'd like to create your project, so long as the language is part of a standard Debian/Ubuntu or Arch distro.
 Please limit build steps of the project to three or less steps.

 ## What you provide with the project

 Along with your project, which may be a compiler or an interpreter, you'll want to provide a set of examples showing how the language works as well as some documentation explaining the language itself so that new users can try it out.

+## What libraries you can use

+You can use any libraries you'd like to help build your project - lexical analysers, parser generators, codgen framesworks like llvm, you name it.